Neumi/fastLOGIC/README.md

-# fastLOGIC!
+# fastLOGIC! open source industrial controller
-## A cost-effective Arduino-based board designed for simple industrial control, used for small-scale automation and process control applications.
+## A cost-effective Arduino-based board designed for simple industrial control used for small-scale automation and process control applications.

 Code and test results come later.
 This project is still in progress and not production-ready!
 Stay tuned!